 In short you are going to love them because they will do more automation for you on different platforms such as your blog.

-Triggers are a converted link that allow you to place the link anywhere (social media, your blog, or drip account).
+Triggers are converted links that allow you to place the link anywhere (social media, your blog, or drip account).
 These converted links will act just as if you were sending an email and the subscriber clicked the link.

-One caveat: you have to have cross domain tracking setup.
+One caveat: you have to have a cross-domain tracking setup.